This natural lice treatment is effective and also happens to be the cheapest way to treat lice as well.

 Although other sources suggest washing pillowcases and towels of those who have head lice, as well as any combs and brushes used.

-While there’s no way of preventing head lice, you can reduce the likelihood of getting them by tying hair back and checking hair regularly.
+While you may not be able to completely avoid head lice, you can reduce the likelihood of getting them by tying hair back and checking hair regularly.

 Check, check, check hair daily or weekly – make it part of your hair washing routine.